sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Thicker Skin

-Your monstrous minionís Armor Class increases by 2.
+Your monstrous minion√≠s Armor Class increases by 2.

 #### Vigor Mortis

 Your monstrous minion can take the Dash action as a bonus action.
-It canít do so again until it moves 0 feet on its turn.
+It can√≠t do so again until it moves 0 feet on its turn.

 #### Medical Sutures

-Starting at 5th level youíve turned your arcano-science expertise towards first aid.
+Starting at 5th level you√≠ve turned your arcano-science expertise towards first aid.
 You can create the following additional items using Tactical Chemistry:

 * bandage
 * healing satchel (1 use)

 In addition, you can reattach a severed limb or body part.
 The limb or body part must be relatively intact and the injury must be no more than 8 hours old.
-The reattaching process takes 1 hour and requires a DC 14 leatherworkerís tools or sewing kit check.
+The reattaching process takes 1 hour and requires a DC 14 leatherworker√≠s tools or sewing kit check.
 On a success the limb or body part is attached and functional with no further complications.
 On a failure the limb cannot be saved.

 Alternatively, you can replace a lost limb or body part with a donor part.
 This donor part must be analogous to a missing part (an arm for an arm, a leg for a leg), and it must be from a humanoid creature of the same size.
-The reattaching process requires a DC 20 leatherworkerís tools or sewing kit check when performed in this way.
+The reattaching process requires a DC 20 leatherworker√≠s tools or sewing kit check when performed in this way.

 #### Advanced Grafting